 The Chair – Richard Foster CBE

 He was also First Secretary (Stockholm) with the Foreign and Commonwealth Office from 1981 to 1984 and was Principal Private Secretary to the Minister of State, Department of Employment.
 Mr Foster was educated at Devonport High School for Boys and at Pembroke College, Cambridge.
-He is married with two children.

 is a barrister and the former Chief Crown Prosecutor of West Mercia where he also chaired the Criminal Justice Board and served as a member of the Crown Prosecution Service Board.
 Prior to this he worked for many years at CPS headquarters responsible for a range of cases including fraud, extradition, appellate, war crimes and serious organised crime.
 As well as his expertise in Criminal Law, Mr England brings to the Commission extensive experience of management in the criminal justice system.
 Mr England graduated from King’s College, London in 1980 and was called to the Bar in 1981.
 He joined the Commission in November 2006.